confused-Techie/GoPage/docs/exploringGopage.md

 * The Category Selector will get all of the declared Categories in your different Link Items and show them as tab-able Items, meaning you can click each one to show only Link Items belonging to that category for easy searching.

+* On the right side of the Category Selector will be a button to add a New Link Item, bringing up a modal with options.

+* On the left side of the Category Selector is a search bar that allows searching all saved Link Items.

 * Each Link Item will get its own small box, showing the Friendly Name, you've attributed and the data from any Plugins Attached.
-With an edit and delete button in each bottom corner.
+With an edit and delete button available after hovering over the Link Item then additionally hovering over the three vertical dots on the right side of the Link Item.
+Clicking either brings up a modal with additional options.

 ## Settings Page